 Pectus can present with physical or psychosocial symptoms or none at all.
-So which physician should you see if you have questions about Pectus?

 If it's your first time, start with a primary care physician, whether that's a pediatrician or a general internal or family medicine physician.
 Even if you know you have Pectus, and you think you're ready to talk to a specialist, it's very important to see a primary care physician first.
 Pectus is commonly an isolated condition, but it can be associated with many other syndromes or diseases, such as Marfan's, Poland, Ehlers-Danlos, and others.
 These primary care physicians are well-suited to screen for these other conditions.
 Your primary care physician will also act as your advocate and team leader if you end up seeing other specialists and need help synthesizing together all the information.

 If your primary care physician has a concern for another co-existing condition in addition to your Pectus, they may send you to specialists including a geneticist.

 Next, if you're Pectus is moderate to severe, your primary care physician should send you to a cardiologist and pulmonologist.
 Standard assessments in the evaluation of Pectus include echocardiogram and pulmonary function tests.
 If you've already seen a primary care physician, and you're insurance lets you see specialists without referrals, this would be the next step.